A

 looked believeable.

-Child actor Matthew Knight looked
+Child actor Matthew Knight (Jake) was a real

 good being frightened by all the haunting